VaccuumBezB/VaccuumLogger/README.md

 # Vaccuum Logger

-Simple logging system for.NET applications and Unity.
+Simple logging system for .NET applications and Unity games.
-This library is suitable for most C# applications, but is aimed at unity games and desktop dotnet-app
+This library is suitable for most C# applications, but is aimed at unity games and desktop dotnet-apps

 ## Installation